What is RetroFoam Home Insulation?

 RetroFoam has dealers across the U.S. in 28 states, as well as in two other countries.

-Each dealer is trained by the manufacturer on the best ways to install RetroFoam home insulation.
-As part of the dealership start-up, the dealer is provided with state-of-the-art equipment, as well as expert training and marketing tools.
+The manufacturer trains each dealer on the best ways to install RetroFoam home insulation.
+As part of the dealership start-up, the dealer is provided with state-of-the-art equipment, expert training, and marketing tools.

 The company also helps network the dealers together so people who are new to the business always have an experienced person to reach out to.